roguesleipnir/FlipAnimation/README.txt

 - Sometimes pasting X-flipped poses lead to kind of weird results.
 I had this occasionally before I developed the add-on and noticed some issues within the quaternions as the inversion did not perform right.
 Maybe this is solved in the meantime.
 If you have this problem at one single bone, just modify the rotation slightly and it might disappear.

-Developer info:

-- For debugging set debug_output = True at the beginning of class FlipAnimation and start Blender from terminal to see output